shelled snails text index | photo index

 Polinices albumen

 3-5cm.
 Shell semi-spherical, plain white sometimes with darker blotches.
 A brownish patch on the underside near the shell opening.
 Operculum is amber brown.
 Sandy shores.
 Commonly seen on our Northern shores.
 5-6cm.
-Shell breast-shaped, plain white.
+Shell oval tear-drop shaped, plain white.
 Often large bump on the underside near the shell opening.
 Operculum is amber brown.
 Sandy shores.
 Commonly seen on our Southern shores.
+1.5-3cm.
+Shell thin, flat with three broad bands of dark brown stripes.
+A dark chocolate brown lip.
+Operculum brown.
+Uncommon.
 4-6cm.
 Shell heavy, globular, very flat, smooth and glossy, plain cream or pale yellow to brown.
 Deep U-shaped depression on the white underside.
 Operculum reddish or yellowish brown.
 Sandy area near seagrasses.
 Sometimes seen on some of our shores..
-5cm.
-Shell heavy, globular, not very flat.
-Broad white spiral band at spire.
-A deep half U-shaped depression underside.
-Operculum reddish.
-Sandy area near seagrasses.
-Seen once on Cyrene Reef.

 The animal can be 10cm long.
 Shell small (2cm) thin, white and flat with a large shell opening and is usually completely covered by the living animal.
 Seagrass meadows.
 Sometimes seen on our shores.